 Ashli Silvera, Class of 2022, Chemical Engineering, firstname.lastname@example.org, Mandeville, Jamaica

-The Crimson Key ambassadors are a group of students who volunteer their time to giving tours and sharing their stories to prospective students and families.
+The Crimson Key tour guides work with our office to share their stories with prospective students and families.
 There is a rigorous selection process to become a Crimson Key member and the students who are selected are excited to be a part of this organization.
-There are 86 current members who come from 14 different states and 9 countries around the world.
+There are 67 current members who come from 17 different states and 9 countries around the world.
 Your visit to campus will include a tour with a Crimson Key member so be sure to ask about their story and how they ended up at WPI!